hyperledger/indy-node/docs/source/ci-cd.md

         - otherwise rollbacks release commit pushed to release branch `release-X.Y.Z`.
 3. Publishing
     1. [**build server**] Once the release PR is merged stable pipeline is triggered and it:
-        - publishes to Pypi;
+        - publishes to PyPI;
-        - re-packs rc debian package and publishes to debian stable components.
+        - re-packs `rc` debian package and publishes to debian `stable` components.

 Hotfix releases are quite similar except the following difference:
   - hotifx branches `hotfix-X.Y.Z` are created from git tag `vX.Y.(Z-1)`;